Reinforcement Learning with Generalizable Gaussian Splatting: Experiments

 We additionally evaluate the influence of the number of points on our performance.
-We downsample the original point set to 10000, 8192, 4096, and 2048 points respectively, and test them on the BCQ algorithm.
+We downsample the original point set to 8192, 4096, and 2048 points respectively, and test them on the BCQ algorithm.
 The results are shown in Table~\ref{tab: ablation about the point number}.
 The metrics in this Table are the average success rate.
-Notably, in most cases, the proposed approach is overall not sensitive to the number of points.
-The performance tends to be improved further as the point number increases, but the trend is not obvious.
+Notably, the proposed approach is overall not sensitive to the number of points.
+The performance is likely to be improved further as the point number increases, but the trend is not obvious.
 Interestingly, 4096 points performed just as well as 8192 points, and sometimes even better.
 On the contrary, when the number of points decreases to 2048, the simple task Lift is unaffected but the performance on relatively hard tasks, i.e. Can and Square, drops by 12$\%$ and 26$\%$ respectively.
 Therefore, this should be a trade-off to determine how many points are used in scene representation, and harder tasks naturally require more points to perceive.
 Furthermore, we test the effect of the quality of 3DGS reconstruction on RL performance.
-We early stop the GS model training to obtain models with different reconstruction qualities.
+We stopped the GS model training to obtain models with different reconstruction qualities.
 Then we test each model on the BCQ algorithm and the report is listed in Table~\ref{tab: ablation about the PSNR}.
 The rendering quality, depicted by PSNR, indeed affects the RL performance, especially on relatively harder tasks.
-More precise reconstruction leads to better RL performance, which also proves the validity of the GS representation.
+More precise reconstruction leads to better RL performance.

 According to this point, we, in addition, evaluate the effectiveness of some basic designs in the generalizable GS framework and report their results in Table~\ref{tab: ablation of main components}.
 We use PSNR, SSIM \cite{wang2004image}, and vgg-based LPIPS \cite{zhang2018unreasonable} to evaluate the reconstruction quality.
 In this Table, w/o feat$\_$inp means the regressor module does not reuse the pre-extracted features ($F_{s1}, F_{s2}$ in Eq.~\ref{eq : image feature extraction}), it replaces features with images. w/o refine denotes that we remove the Gaussian refinement module. "prediction depth" and "real depth" are the depth maps we use in subsequent modules because the Robomimic can also provide the real depth map.
 It can be seen that both cascaded architecture in feature space and the Gaussian refinement are effective in improving the reconstruction quality.
 Moreover, even though we replace the input depth map with the real one, there is only a minimal improvement, which indicates that the proposed approach can work well whether the observation includes depth information or not.